Makeroni/JSON-Streaming-Arduino/README.md

 ...
 ```

 Field id represents the analog output to control with values ranging from 0 to 255.
-JSON elemements have same size for later parsing in Arduino.
+JSON elemements have fixed size for easier processing in Arduino.

 RGB controller
 --------------

 Arduino program that reads the remote JSON stream and controls an RGB led using three PWM signals.
-Data is also pass through serial port for later representation using Processing.
+Data is also sent through serial port for later representation using Processing.

 Plotter